uva-math/uva-math-code/documentation/people_pages.md

   shortname: analysis
 ```

+### Changing global research areas

-Therefore, for correct display of research areas, three conditions must be met:
+For correct display of research areas, three conditions must be met:

 1. The research area is described in `_data/research_areas.yml` as above
 2. A simple file corresponding to the research area with permalink corresponding to the area's `shortname` must be manually created.
 These files are in `people/research/` folder, see an [example file on GitHub](https://github.com/uva-math/uva-math-code/blob/master/people/research/analysis.md).